zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/overview/zekt-management.md

 The Zekt management console - allows a provider to quickly onboard their "repositories" to Zekt.
 Once the repository/repositories have been onboarded, the provider would create a "service description" and associate it to the repistory (1-to-1 relationship between a single repository and service description).
 Finally - they would have to make an activce decision if they would like to publish their "service description" in the Zekt directory - thereby making it become "discoverable" to other consumers that are using Zekt.

+- Consideration: Some providers, value to list their offerings - they create a generic workflow, providing a value to many of their "own customers", which then can be discovered, approved and distributed to one, multiple consumers.

+- Consideration: Some providers, value not to list their offerings - rather, they dont want to attract attention by being listed in the directory and rather just are looking for the brokering (event + message) capabilities of Zekt.

 ## Management console - Consumer